shadsbot/HGtoLua/README.md

 ### Arguments

   - Path to folder containing .hg folder, string
-  - Path to output file name and type, string
+  - Path to output the resulting file
+  - Output file name and extension

 ### Example Use